-And when approaching these people, make sure you spell out the benefits…in other words, why they should care to join your affiliate program or talk about it.
+And when approaching these people, make sure you spell out the benefits.
+In other words, tell them why they should care to join your affiliate program or talk about it.

 Key takeaway: Don’t expect affiliates to come to you.
 Go out there and recruit them by building relationships.

 Setting your affiliate program apart from the crowd